 I do love afternoon tea.
 I don’t mean I love tea (the drink) itself, but I do have a strange fascination with this English tradition.
 I love the beautiful tearooms where others can enjoy a lovely cup of tea, served in fine and delicate porcelain cups and with those funny little milk pots.

 They are usually made of wheat, or barley, or oatmeal, with baking powder as a leavening agent, and are baked on sheet pans.
 Plain ones, without adding fruit or any filling, are lightly sweetened, airy and just a bit crusty on the surface.
-However, they may also be savory and contain raisins, currants or cheese, among others ingredients.
+However, they may also be savory and contain raisins, currants or cheese, among other ingredients.

 In Britain, a family member is often the one who secretly holds the “best” and most-treasured recipe, rather than simply following from a cookbook recipe.
 In my case, since my family is not British and I wanted to make them Paleo, I used a recipe from the book Paleo Cooking from Elana’s Pantry as a starting point.